Subhrangsu90/html-portfolio/README.md

 # html-portfolio
-This is my personal portfolio website, showcasing two of my projects.
+This is my portfolio website, showcasing two of my projects.